-If this is the case, the black markers may indicate that Europeans (Spanish) were noted during some of the expeditions to the downstream Jumano home, as reported in historical documents.
+If this is the case, the black markers may indicate that Europeans (Spanish) were recorded during some expeditions to the downstream Jumano home.
 As with all pictographs, everything is interpretation.
 Thus, the solar marker theory and the pronouncement of important events and participants are both possible.
-Or, it could even be a third option that we have yet to understand.
+Or it could be a third option we have yet to understand.